appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 For more info, refer to [this link](https://radiuslogistics.co.uk/10-must-have-features-for-good-warehouse-management-system/).
 For a comparison of functionalities between WMS, WES and WCS, refer to [Logiwa's Taking theconfusion out of Warehouse Systems](https://www.logiwa.com/blog/wms-wes-wcs-taking-the-confusion-out-of-warehouse-systems), [Korber's WMS Inforgraphic](https://library.ksc-s.com/m/1251cd59cad5fc82/original/Warehouse-Management-Systems-WMS.pdf), [Making the case for Driving Digital Transformation with a Smarter, Connected WMS, Ehrhardt Partner Group](https://scg-mmh.s3.amazonaws.com/pdfs/MTC_Ehrhardt-MMH-11-15-18.pdf) and [how WES is changing the status quo in distribution](https://www.youtube.com/watch?v=1XEPI9x1vnk).

 **Warehouse Racking**: An essential part of warehouse infrastructure, warehouse racking can hinder or accelerate warehouse operations.
 With proper warehouse racking, warehouse managers maximize space and optimize warehouse organization for efficiency and a streamlined picking process.
 (Learn more about How to Organize a Warehouse).
 Warehouse layout plays a major role in warehouse racking, as aisle width, docking locations, shipping areas, and other warehouse components affect warehouse racking options.
 For more info, refer to [this link](https://www.camcode.com/blog/what-is-warehouse-racking/).

+**Warehouse Robotics**: Refers to the study of robots used in acomplishing the warehouse tasks such as picking, packing, palletizing, depalletizing, etc. With warehouse robotics, companies can serve their customers without interruption.
+Robots and automatic handling equipment perform operations in logistics facilities with minimal operator intervention.
+List of some of the warehouse robots are:

+1. *Automatic guided vehicles (AGVs)*: AGVs are transport machines which are similar to forklifts but are driverless and move around the warehouse following a preset route.
+They are tasked with moving goods between two points in the building with full autonomy, freeing operators from this tedious work.
+1. *Autonomous Mobile Robots (AMRs)*: These are devices capable of performing tasks and moving around the warehouse without the need for anyone to direct them.
+To that end, they are equipped with sensors, software to guide them, and digital layouts of the warehouse to interpret their environment.
+1. *AS/RS*: Automated storage equipment such as stacker cranes for pallets, miniload systems, and the automated Pallet Shuttle system are responsible for storing the goods in their corresponding locations with complete autonomy.
+1. *Robotic Arms*: The use of robotic arms in warehouses is also on the rise, as they facilitate order preparation and help operators to manage heavy loads.
+These robots are similar to human arms, as they contain components that carry out rotational motion and linear displacement.

+For more info, refer to [this link](https://modula.us/blog/warehouse-robotics) which lists around 15 types of robots.

+**Warehouse Robots**: Warehouse robots are devices employed to automate flows of goods and increase productivity.
+These technologies work with full autonomy or in collaboration with operators to perform tasks such as moving products between two points, preparing orders, and storing products on racks.
+In recent years, warehouse robots have had a huge impact on the supply chain and have been implemented in many facilities.
+The reason is obvious: companies turn to technology to boost the flexibility and throughput of their logistics operations.
+According to a study by consulting company [Research and Markets](https://www.researchandmarkets.com/reports/4896740/global-logistics-robots-market-by-type-co), the global logistics robots market was valued at over $1.8 billion in 2020 and is slated to reach over $2.35 billion in 2026.
+For more info, refer to [this link](https://www.interlakemecalux.com/blog/warehouse-robots), [Warehouse robots: technology automates logistics](https://www.mecalux.com/blog/warehouse-robots) and [Guide to Warehouse Robots](https://6river.com/guide-to-warehouse-robots).

 **Wave Picking**: With wave picking, orders are grouped and picked in batches, but at specific times of day.
 Here’s how it works: